Excergic/Excergic/README.md

 - 👋 Hi, My name is Dhaivat N Jambudia
 - 👀 I build Web Applications, Generative AI Application and Block Chain
-- 💞️ I’m available to working as a Freelancer on any above mentioned field
+- 💞️ I am a freelancer and help startups OR organizations to build AI and Web Applocations